WillyWilsen/WillyWilsen/README.md

 # Welcome 👋
 Hello, I'm Willy.
-I'm a <strong>Full Stack Engineer</strong> and <strong>Project Manager</strong> from <strong>Bandung Institute of Technology</strong>.
-I'm looking to work in a company and I'm interested to collaborate on a project✨
+I am a <b>Full Stack Engineer</b> who is experienced in website development and able to learn and adjust to new environments and technologies.
+I am also a <b>Project Manager</b> who has a lot of experience being a team leader in completing projects.
+In addition, I have the ability to communicate and teach others about technology.✨
 <br><br>
 📫 Reach me via <a href="mailto:willywilsen.ww@gmail.com" target="_blank">Email</a> | <a href="https://www.linkedin.com/in/willywilsen/" target="_blank">LinkedIn</a>